Alinubu/SplinterlandsRObot/README.md

 	- Replacement of starter cards with similar higher level cards from the user collection if rulesets allow it
 * Pro features:
 	- Bot can collect Hive SPS Airdrops
-	- Transfer Bot for transfering assets to one main account (Cards, Dec, SPS)
+	- Transfer Bot for transfering assets to one main account (Cards, Dec, SPS, Packs)
 	- Quest rewards export to Excel for the past 30 days
 	- DEC rewards export to Excel
+	- Card renting
+	- Online stats dashboard

 ## Console Commands
 * START-TRANSFER-BOT (Starts the transfer process from all the accounts to the main accout)